-How do you attach pallet boards together?
-WHY did you join them together in that fashion?
-Here’s a list of Common Wood Joints and some examples that may help you when deciding how to build a pallet craft.
-This is not a detailed tutorial on how to do the joints, as some are more advanced techniques.
-Rather, this is just a tool to help you identify the types of joints you see in builds and hopefully give you ideas on your next project.
-If you’re a joinery pro, PLEASE submit a tutorial on how to do some of the joints listed in this article.
+Wood joinery is one of the most fundamental concepts in woodworking.
+How do you attach pallet boards?
+Why did you join them together in that fashion?
+Here’s a list of common types of wood joints and some examples that may help you decide how to build a pallet craft.
+This is not a detailed tutorial on how to do the wood joints, as some are more advanced techniques.
+Instead, this is just a tool to help you identify the common types of wood joints you see in builds and hopefully give you ideas for your next project.
+If you’re a joinery pro, PLEASE submit a tutorial on how to do some of the types of wood joints listed in this article.

-This is probably the joint we non-pro crafters see and use the most.
+This is probably the type of wood joint we non-pro crafters see and use the most.

-It is simply two pieces of wood that are pushed against each other – either perpendicularly, such as with a picture frame, or along the same plane, as when we bond several boards side-by-side to make a larger piece of wood (for a tabletop as an example).
-It’s a common joint for rough or rustic work.
-It can be left visible, or it can be countersunk and either filled with a wood putty or with wooden plugs.
-There’s nothing wrong with this joint, but it isn’t automatically a stable or strong joint, particularly if you rely on glue alone.
+It is only two pieces of wood that are pushed against each other – either perpendicularly, such as with a picture frame, or along the same plane, as when we bond several boards side-by-side to make a larger piece of wood (for a tabletop as an example).
+It’s a wood joint for rough or rustic work.
+It can be left visible or countersunk and either filled with wood putty or with wooden plugs.
+There’s nothing wrong with this joint, but it isn’t automatically a stable or strong joint, mainly if you rely on glue alone.

-The most common ways to reinforce this type of joint are the following:
+The most common ways to reinforce this type of wood joint are the following:

-- Fasteners – nails, screws, and even metal brackets can be used to reinforce the joint.
+- Fasteners – nails, screws, and even metal brackets can be used to strengthen the joint.

 - Glue added along with your fastener of choice.